MickaelMaujean/MickaelMaujean/README.md

 <h1>👋 Hi, I’m @MickaelMaujean</h1>

-- 👀 I’m IT Product Manager certified from PMI, a web & AI developer passionate and a Moutain lover
+👀 I’m a Sr. Product Manager, a web & AI developer passionate and a Moutain lover.
+I trust and use AI in my daily work powering up discovery phase with prompting collaboration, lovable prototype and cursor early development with eng and design.

 - 🌱 You can access code source of below app I have built